-Any director, officer, employee or stock option plan participant of Corus, who becomes aware of the details of any quarterly or annual financial reports of Corus, prior to their release to the public, will not trade in shares of Corus during specified time periods where the company is known or likely to be preparing its financial reporting.
+Any director, officer, employee or stock option plan participant of Corus, who becomes aware of the details of any quarterly or annual financial reports of Corus, prior to their release to the public, will not trade in shares of Corus during specified time periods where the Company is known or likely to be preparing its financial reporting.

-These trading restrictions do not apply to the automatic acquisition of Corus shares pursuant to Corus' Employee Share Purchase Plan or Corus' Dividend Reinvestment Plan.
+These trading restrictions do not apply to the automatic acquisition of Corus shares pursuant to Corus' Employee Share Purchase Plan or Corus' Dividend Reinvestment Plan, provided no change is made during a restricted trading period.